-Loans Classification Type of Facility Sub Standard Doubtful Bad & Loss Overdue Period Provision Overdue Period Provision Overdue Period Provision (%) (%) (%) Continuous Loan & 3 months or more but 20% 6 months or more but 50% 9 months or 100% Demand Loan less than 6 months less than 9 months more Fixed Term Loan more 3 months or more but 20% 6 months or more but 50% 9 months or 100% than Tk.
-10 lac less than 6 months less than 9 months more Fixed Term Loan up to 6 months or more but 20% 9 months or more but 50% 12 months or 100% Tk.
-10 lac less than 9 months less than 12 months more Short Term Agricultural 12 months or more but 5% 36 months or more but 5% 60 months or 100% & Micro Credit less than 36 months less than 60 months more
+Type of Facility Loan Classification Sub Standa rd Doubtful Bad & Loss Overdue Period Provision Overdue Period Provision Overdue Provision (%) (%) Period (%) Continuous Loan & Demand Loan 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan More than Tk.
+10 lac 3 months or more but less than 6 months 20% 6 months or more but less than 9 months 50% 9 months or more 100% Fixed Term Loan up to Tk.
+10 lac 6 months or more but less than 9 months 20% 9 months or more but less than 12 months 50% 12 months or more 100% Short Term Agricultural & Micro Credit 12 months or more but less than 36 months 5% 36 months or more but less than 60 months 5% 60 months or more 100%

-- Description of approaches followed for specific and general allowances and statistical methods. - The Bank has been following Standardized Approach for assessing the requirement of Capital charge against Credit Risk.
-The methodology used for this approach is to rate the exposures by the External credit Assessment Institution (ECAI). - Discussion on the bank's credit risk management policy: - The Bank has a well structured delegation of credit approved authority for ensuring good governance and better control in credit approval system.
+Approaches followed for specific and general allowances and statistical methods.

+The Bank has been following Standardized Approach for assessing the requirement of Capital charge against Credit Risk.
+The methodology used for this approach is to rate the exposures by the External credit Assessment Institution (ECAI).

+Bank's credit risk management policy:

-Considering the key elements of credit risk, the bank has established Credit Risk Management framework in line with the Bank's Credit Risk Management (CRM) policy guideline and the Credit Risk Grading (CRG) system.
+The Bank has a well structured delegation of credit approved authority for ensuring good governance and better control in credit approval system.
+Considering the key elements of credit risk, the bank has established Credit Risk Management framework in line with the Bank's Credit Risk Management (CRM) guideline.
 This framework defines CRM structure, role, responsibilities and the processes to identify, quantify, and manage risk under the given policy.
-The CRM policy is reviewed from time to time to adopt new techniques, policies for measurement, management and mitigation of risks in line with the socioeconomic scenario and investment environment of the country.
+The CRM guideline is reviewed from time to time to adopt new techniques, policies for measurement, management and mitigation of risks in line with the socioeconomic scenario of the country.

 ABL's credit policy is based on the customers" need for their business, earning capacity of borrower, the repayment capability of the business, and the value of collateral.
 The Credit policy of the bank focuses on the economic goal of the country and policies adopted by the Government.
-It strives towards the materialization of the Government policies leading to overall economic development of the country.

 Bank's Loan Review Policy is in place to address the problem loans and to initiate appropriate action to protect the Bank's interest on a timely basis.